 They are responsible for deciding whether you will have to sell any of your assets.
 In particular they will be interested in your property and car.
 They also determine if you will have to make ongoing payments towards your debts.

-The OR has the power to extend the length of your bankruptcy if they consider you have made preferential payments or carried out transactions at undervalue.
+The OR has the power to extend issue a BRO (restrictions order) if they consider you have made preferential payments or carried out transactions at undervalue.

 Your Interview with the Official Receiver